Armandcaft/app2/README.md

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities
+## Get in touch

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover any issue or vulnerability within this Laravel app, please send an e-mail to me via [fohomtchuente@gmail.com](mailto:fohomtchuente@gmail.com).
+All security vulnerabilities and various issues will be promptly addressed! :)

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This app is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).